hanami/guides/content/v2.0/views/input-and-exposures.md

 end
 ```

-Within the view itself, inputs are available as keyword arguments to exposure blocks.
+Within the view, inputs are available as keyword arguments to exposure blocks:

-Now that `id` is provided as input, the view can expose the right book to its template using a book repository that fetches from the database:

 ```ruby
 # app/views/books/show.rb